Lanxin-Ji/Supplementary-figures-for-Ji-2024-Plos-Biology/README.md

+For those interested in higher-resolution versions of the supplementary figures, they are available here.

+Figure Legend
 S1 Fig. The gray matter mask and the functional atlas used in our RSFC analysis.
 Preprocessed fetal and infant data sets were masked by a gray matter mask and then submitted to the SLIC toolbox (https://www.nitrc.org/projects/slic/) to generate a data-driven, group-balanced